 - Philip Delves Broughton, What They Teach You at Harvard Business School: My Two Years inside the Caldron of Capitalism (2010, Penguin Books)

 Prefer a synopsis instead?
-Here’s links to the NY Times reviews of those books providing the general gist:
+Here are links to the New York Times reviews of those books:

 HBS boasts a long, impressive list of notable alumni who hold the status of admired industry leaders.
 Here are just a famous few: